8/15/2024

 Analyst, Danske Bank

 Yes, good morning.
-Just two questions please.
-Firstly, on these minority options, I was wondering if you could possibly update with some sort of payment schedule there, if you have that for the current year and possibly next summer, what the cash out flow is planned for there.
-Secondly, I was just wondering, if you look on the LTM EDTA for the group, I think you put down 4.1 billion approximately in this quarter.
-It peaked I think a couple of years back at 4.8.
-I was just curious to know if when you do, when you adjust for all these divested units, is there any sort of material difference in the volatility of the LTM EDTA?
-Just to understand the volatility of the portfolio post the divestment that you've made, if there is any material difference at all.
+Just two questions, please.
+Firstly, on these minority options, I was wondering if you could possibly update with some sort of payment schedule there, if you have that for the current year and possibly next summer, what the cash outflow is planned for there.
+Secondly, I was just wondering, If you look on the LTM EDTA for the group, I think you put down 4.1 billion approximately in this quarter.
+It peaked, I think, a couple of years back at 4.8.
+I was just curious to know when you adjust for all these divested units, is there any sort of material difference in the volatility of the LTM EDTA Just to understand the volatility of the portfolio post the divestments that you've made, if there is any material difference at all.
 Thanks.

 speaker